pr3370m/case-presentation-template/README.md

 ## Pre-requisites
 LaTeX
+LaTeX editor (e.g. TexStudio)

 ## Usage
-Install LaTeX first following an IWE (e.g. TexStudio) on your computer. <br>
-Then, download the .tex file along with the images and keep them all in the same directory. <br>
-Open the .tex file in your IWE, modify as you need and generate the .pdf to carry out the presentation. <br>
+Open the tex file in TexStudio. $>$ Do the content editing as you need.
+Generate the pdf file.
+And present it.
-# presentation-template